Phlomis, Jerusalem sage: planting, cultivation and care

 Frequently asked questions

-• Leaves on my Phlomis are marked with yellow or discoloured spots!
+• Leaves on my Phlomis have yellow or discoloured spots!
 What should I do?

-These are leafhoppers, small insects that pierce leaves to extract sap, causing leaves to discolour.
+These are leafhoppers, small insects that pierce leaves to extract sap, causing them to discolour.
 Although this weakens plants, damage is fairly limited.
 To get rid of them, you can use black soap.

 Comments